Herd Testing

 2025 Herd testing results

-2025 Johne's testing-Entire herd 1 year and older tested negative for Johnes with Fecal PCR.
+2025 Johne's testing-Entire herd, 1 year and older at time of test, tested negative for Johnes with Fecal PCR.
 Entire herd negative by ELISA Johne's test thru UBRL.
-(Dandy was only positive thru WADDL)
+(Dandy was only positive thru WADDL.
+WADDL has since changed Johne's ELISA test due to too many false positives)

 Dandy's timeline (dates approximate to when labs returned)